SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_UKON.md

 Modification of **Setup Info** or **GPI Status** is possible.

-In the **RollCall...** pagebutton, these parameters are available, inter alia: **Sys Name, Input Status, Output Standard, Picture, ...**
+In the **RollCall...** page button, these parameters are available, inter alia: **Sys Name, Input Status, Output Standard, Picture, ...**

 ### Timecode

-On this page, time parameter are editable: **Trigger Hour, Trigger Frame, Synchronisation, Manual Minutes, ...**
+On this page, time parameter are editable: **Trigger Hour, Trigger Frame, Synchronization, Manual Minutes, ...**

 ### Utils